 With the new rates now in place for the National Minimum Wage (“NMW”), it is important that all employers update their pay structure to reflect the changes and keep sufficient records to ensure workers are being paid the correct entitlement.

-HMRC are responsible for enforcing payment of the National Minimum Wage and can charge penalties for non-compliance, as well as forcing any underpayment to be rectified.
-HMRC can look back for up to 6 years and force an Employer to repay any underpayments, and any sums owed are then used to calculate the penalty.
+HMRC are responsible for enforcing payment of the NMW and can charge penalties for non-compliance, as well as forcing any underpayment to be repaid.
+HMRC can look back for up to 6 years, and any sums owed are then used to calculate the penalty.

 The current penalty is up to 200% of the unpaid wages, with a maximum penalty of £20,000 per employee.
 This may be reduced by 50% if paid within 14 days.